theallegeddumple/Eternal-Darkness-Manual-AP-World/README.md

  Default: 4

--Chapter Pages Needed
+3. Chapter Pages Needed

 How many chapter pages you need to gain access to a new chapter to play.
 Note that this must NOT be more than what pages are available.
  Minimum: 1
  Maximum: 6
  Default: 3

-3. Chapter Completions Needed
+5. Chapter Completions Needed

 How many chapters have to be completed as a requirement to access Alex's chapter.

  Minimum: 1